lasersonlab/zappy/README.md

 is backed by distributed storage and processing.
 The array is broken into chunks, which is typically loaded from Zarr, and each chunk is processed independently.

-There are three engines provided:
+There are a few engines provided:
 * **local** - for in-memory processing
 * **spark** - for processing using Spark
 * **beam** - for processing using Beam or Google Dataflow
+* **executor** - for processing using Python's [concurrent.futures.Executor]

 Beam currently only runs on Python 2.

+Hopefully the executor engine will make it possible to run on [Pywren] at some point.

 Full coverage of the `numpy.ndarray` interface is _not_ provided.
 Only enough has been implemented to support running parts of [Scanpy], as demonstrated in the [Single Cell Experiments] repo.